braintree/pg_ha_migrations/README.md

 - `disable_default_migration_methods`: If true, the default implementations of DDL changes in `ActiveRecord::Migration` and the PostgreSQL adapter will be overridden by implementations that raise a `PgHaMigrations::UnsafeMigrationError`.
 Default: `true`
 - `check_for_dependent_objects`: If true, some `unsafe_*` migration methods will raise a `PgHaMigrations::UnsafeMigrationError` if any dependent objects exist.
 Default: `false`
-- `prefer_single_step_column_addition_with_default`: If `true`, raise an error when adding a column and separately setting a constant default value for that column in the same migration.
+- `prefer_single_step_column_addition_with_default`: If true, raise an error when adding a column and separately setting a constant default value for that column in the same migration.
 Default: `false`
 - `allow_force_create_table`: If false, the `force: true` option to ActiveRecord's `create_table` method is disallowed.
+Default: `true`
+- `infer_primary_key_on_partitioned_tables`: If true, the primary key for partitioned tables will be inferred on PostgreSQL 11+ databases (identifier column + partition key columns).
 Default: `true`

 ### Rake Tasks